LuHaofan/NeWRF/README.md

 - CUDA: 11.7

 ## Usage
 - simulator/ contains the simulation code.
-Run main.m in MATLAB to generate datasets
+Run main.m in MATLAB to generate datasets.
+- Use mat2pkl.py script in the simulator/ to convert the dataset from .mat to the .pkl.
 - train.py contains the training code.
 Usage:
 ```
 python train.py --env [environment]